How Competitive Patent Landscape Analysis helps IP Counsels?

 On the other hand, Slark Industries is taking a different approach.
 A major portion of Slark Industries’ patent portfolio (~40%) appears to be acquired from other companies.
 This acquisition put their patent portfolio par to that of Roxcon Corp.

-Roxcon Corp, if wants to stay ahead, should increase its patent filing or can acquire patents which it’s shying away from.
+Roxcon Corp, if wants to stay ahead, should increase its patent filing or can acquire patents that it’s shying away from.
 Such an early indicator not only helps companies boost the strength of their patent portfolio but also helps them have an upper hand by planning at the right time.

 What strategy their competitors are following for IP coverage?